Here are the Knife Making Tutorials:

 New Tutorial on Knifemaking - This tutorial is comeplete.
 It shows you how to make a real knife without all the forging!
 You just need some basic tools. making a knife using the stock removal method

-Knives Made by Web Visitors
+Knives and swords Made by Web Visitors

 James got himself an atlas forge and is having some fun with it!
 Among other things he has made here is a railroad spike knife.
 It came out great and my thanks go to him for sharing the pic with us!